fluent/fluent-bit-docs/pipeline/filters/multiline-stacktrace.md

 Some comments about this filter:

 * The usage of this filter depends on a previous configuration of a [Multiline Parser](../../administration/configuring-fluent-bit/multiline-parsing.md) definition.
-* If you aim to concatenate messages split originally by Docker or CRI container engines, we recommend doing the concatenation on [Tail plugin](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-support),  this same functionality exists there.
+* If you wish to concatenate messages read from a log file, it is highly recommended to use the multiline support in the [Tail plugin](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-support) itself.
+This is because performing concatenation while reading the log file is more performant.
+Concatenating messages originally split by Docker or CRI container engines, is supported in the [Tail plugin](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-support).

 {% hint style="warning" %}
-This filter does not perform buffering that persists across different Chunks.
-This filter **process one Chunk at a time** and is not suitable for sources that might send multiline messages in separated chunks.
+This filter only performs buffering that persists across different Chunks when `Buffer` is enabled.
+Otherwise, the filter will *process one Chunk at a time* and is not suitable for most inputs which might send multiline messages in separate chunks.

-For cases where Multiline mode is required and the source plugin does not support it, please file a Github Enhancement with such requirement and specific details of the use case.
+When buffering is enabled, the filter does not immediately emit messages it receives.
+It uses the in_emitter plugin, same as the [Rewrite Tag Filter](pipeline/filters/rewrite-tag.md), and emits messages once they are fully concatenated, or a timeout is reached.

 {% endhint %}

 ## Configuration Parameters